P.O. Box 6015

-The Office of Cultural Affairs underwrites year-round radio and print advertising to assist local arts agencies with publicity and to raise public awareness about the variety of arts opportunities available to citizens and visitors.
+The Office of Cultural Affairs underwrites year-round radio to assist local arts agencies with publicity and to raise public awareness about the variety of arts opportunities available to citizens and visitors.

 ARTsuccess sessions are informal networking opportunities and free workshops for arts organization representatives, artists and arts enthusiasts to share information and develop collaborative efforts.
 Other technical assistance offered include one-on-one sessions with Office of Cultural Affairs staff and management consultations provided free of charge to local arts agencies.